TheRealFayz/TotemNesia/README.md

 1. Type `/tn` to open the options menu
 2. Uncheck "Lock UI Frame" to unlock the Totemic Recall icon
 3. Drag the icon to your preferred location
-4. Re-check "Lock UI Frame" to lock it in place
-5. Repeat for the totem tracker bar with "Lock Totem Tracker"
+4. Repeat for the totem tracker bar with "Lock Totem Tracker"
+5. Repeat for the totem bar with "Lock Totem Bar"
+6. Adjust layout options (Horizontal/Vertical) to fit your UI
+7. Set flyout direction to avoid screen edges
+8. Adjust scale sliders to your preference
+9. Re-check all lock options when positioned correctly
-6. Adjust the display duration slider to your preference
+10. Adjust the display duration slider to your preference

+### Setting Up Quick-Cast Totems
+1. Place the Totem Bar where you want it (unlock, drag, then lock)
+2. Choose your preferred layout (Horizontal or Vertical)
+3. Mouse over each slot to see available totems
+4. **Ctrl-click** your most-used totems to assign them to slots
+5. Click the slots anytime to instantly cast those totems
+6. Your selections are automatically saved

 ### Understanding the Totem Tracker
 - **Automatic**: Shows icons of currently active totems only
 - **No configuration needed**: Just drop totems and they appear
 - **Position anywhere**: Unlock and drag to your preferred location
+- **Choose orientation**: Horizontal or Vertical layout options
 - **Hide if desired**: Check "Hide Totem Tracker" if you prefer the elemental indicators only
+- **Scale it**: Adjust size from 50% to 200%

 ### Group Type Controls
 Use the "Will be enabled when in" checkboxes to control when the addon is active: